stratisproject/Documentation/source/Operation Guides/SmartContracts/Tutorial1-LocalSidechain/creating-a-local-chain.rst

+.. _gui-tutorials:

 **********************************************
-Running the Cirrus Core (Developer Edition) UI
+Running Cirrus Core (Developer Edition)
 **********************************************

 In an effort to greatly simplify the local development process, a Developer Edition of the Cirrus Core Wallet has been made available.